kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 </html>
 {% endprism %}

 Again, `search.html` is the page where Tipue returns the search results.
 It's similar to `index.html` but it has an extra tag: `<div id="tipue_search_content"></div>`.
-This is the spot where Tipue returns the search results.
+This is the page element where Tipue places the search results.

 __css/styles.css__
 {% prism css %}